GavinPacini/daysuntil/README.md

 However, if you don't want to import it, you can run this from the root of the project to build, install and run:

     ./gradlew installRunDebug

-**Note:** If you get a `couldn't find "librealm-jni.so"` error, you must build the project with gradle plugin 1.3.1.
-You can make this change in the project `build.gradle` file.
-[See this issue for more information.](https://github.com/realm/realm-java/issues/1421)

 Possible Upcoming Features
 --------